jcrossley3/lein-modules/README.md

 Put `[lein-modules "0.1.0"]` into the `:plugins` vector of your `:user` profile.

-Installed globally, the plugin will only affect those projects that include a `:modules` map in their project.clj.
+Installed globally, the plugin's implicit middleware will only affect those projects that include a `:modules` map in their project.clj.

-Still, if you'd rather not install it globally, put `[lein-modules "0.1.0"]` into the `:plugins` vector of every associated module's project.clj.
+But if you'd rather not install it globally, put `[lein-modules "0.1.0"]` into the `:plugins` vector of every associated module's project.clj.